sjgiorgi/chatlab/docs/crowd-integration/index.rst

 --------

-ChatLab supports seamless deployment of surveys and chat-based experiments through major crowdworking platforms such as **Prolific** and **Amazon Mechanical Turk (MTurk)**.
+ChatLab supports seamless deployment of surveys and chat-based experiments through major crowdworking platforms such as :doc:`Prolific </crowd-integration/prolific>` and :doc:`Amazon Mechanical Turk (MTurk) </crowd-integration/mturk>`.
 These integrations allow you to collect rich, naturalistic conversational data from diverse online participants at scale.

 Participants interact with an embedded ChatLab bot within your survey platform (e.g., Qualtrics or REDCap).
 The survey is then linked to the